-FOLLOW UP The only way that you will know whether bullying has stopped is by following up with the victimized child/youth. i) daily for the first week ii) every other day during the second week, and iii) once during the third week if the bullying has stopped.
-In these follow up meetings the following questions will be asked: 1) How have things at school been for you since we last met?
-2) Have you experienced any bullying?
-3) Have you experienced any problems because you reported bullying?
-4) Are there other students you can stay with so that you feel safe?
-If children and youth still experience bullying during the follow up period, the school will reinforce strategies with those who are bullying to help ensure it stops.
+- i) daily for the first week - ii) every other day during the second week, and - iii) once during the third week if the bullying has stopped.

+In these follow up meetings, you can focus your discussion on questions such as:

+- 1) How have things at school been for you since we last met? - 2) Have you experienced any bullying? - 3) Have you experienced any problems because you reported bullying? - 4) Are there other students you can stay with so that you feel safe?

+If children and youth still experience bullying during the follow up period, you need to reinforce strategies with those who are bullying to help ensure it stops.